fe-lix-werner/ipleak-cli/README.md

 # Example

-I wrote a small example that does a small test and prints out the ip.
+I wrote a small example that does a small test and prints out the ip

 ```
 python3 Test.py